Dental Insurance2023-04-20T14:04:36+00:00

 % of BASIC my plan will cover_________________________________________________

-Major Dental Services-Complex dental work and surgical procedures, like implants, are classified as major dental services.
-These services are often lengthy or complex procedures to address issues that may have been caught and mitigated by earlier preventive care.
+Complex dental work and surgical procedures, like implants, are classified as major dental services.
+Healthcare providers often perform complex and lengthy procedures to address issues that earlier care could have prevented.

 Porcelain Crown – CDT 2740